Where to start when you want to prevent UTI naturally

 Imbalanced Vaginal Microbiota

-If you keep getting UTI after sex, the answer might be in your vagina.
+If you keep getting UTIs after sex, the answer might be in your vagina.
 Good bacteria that live in the vagina are your best friends and the first frontier in deterring pathogenic bacteria that are always present around your anus and on your genitals.
 Ironically, healthy vaginal flora is the first to come under an attack when you take antibiotics.

 If you have been taking rounds of antibiotics for UTI or any other illness, make it your first priority to restore your vaginal flora.
 We still don’t know how good bacteria “fight” opportunistic bacteria but we know what type of bacteria seem to be more beneficial than others.